Fort Walton Beach Domestic Violence Attorney

 Getting arrested for Domestic Violence is bad enough, but being convicted is something that will affect you for the rest of your life.
-It is very important that you get in touch with a domestic violence defense attorney.
-I’d like to be one of the attorneys you call because I have successfully defended hundreds of clients charged with Domestic Violence in Fort Walton Beach and throughout Okaloosa County.
+At Flaherty Defense Firm, we have successfully defended hundreds of clients charged with Domestic Violence in Fort Walton Beach and throughout Okaloosa County.

-Whether you are a local resident of Fort Walton Beach, a military member, or a vacationer who was charged with Domestic Violence, I can help you.
-Call Flaherty Defense Firm at (850) 243-6097 and I’ll take care of this for you.
+My name is Tim Flaherty.
+I’ve been a criminal defense attorney in Fort Walton Beach and Okaloosa County since 2001.
+My partner’s name is Brandy Merrifield.
+Whether you are a local resident of Fort Walton Beach, a military member, or a vacationer who was charged with Domestic Violence, we can help you.
+Call Flaherty Defense Firm at (850) 243-6097 and we’ll take care of this for you.

 Florida Law Regarding Domestic Violence